jboss-fuse/quickstarts/jms/README.md

 Build and Deploy the Quickstart
 -------------------------

+1. Make sure you have once launched the build from `quickstarts` root by running `mvn clean install` in `quickstarts` folder to install quickstart bom in your local repository
-1. Verify etc/users.properties from the JBoss Fuse installation contains the following 'admin' user configured:
+2. Verify etc/users.properties from the JBoss Fuse installation contains the following 'admin' user configured:

         admin=admin,admin

     If some other user is configured you will need to modify the 'activemq' bean in src/main/resources/OSGI-INF/blueprint/camel-context.xml to use the user defined in etc/users.properties.

-2. Change your working directory to the `/jms` directory.
-3. Run `mvn clean install` to build the quickstart.
-4. Make sure you have once launched the build from `quickstarts` root by running `mvn clean install` in `quickstarts` folder *.
-Change your working directory to `quckstarts/jms` directory.
+3. Change your working directory to `quckstarts/jms` directory.
-*.
-Run `mvn clean install` to build the quickstart.
+* Run `mvn clean install` to build the quickstart.
-*.
-Start JBoss Fuse 6 by running bin/fuse (on Linux) or bin\fuse.bat (on Windows).
+* Start JBoss Fuse 6 by running bin/fuse (on Linux) or bin\fuse.bat (on Windows).
-*.
-In the JBoss Fuse console, enter the following command:
+* In the JBoss Fuse console, enter the following command:

-        osgi:install -s fab:mvn:org.jboss.quickstarts.fuse/errors/<project version>
+        osgi:install -s fab:mvn:org.jboss.quickstarts.fuse/jms/<project version>

-*.
-Fuse should give you on id when the bundle is deployed *.
-You can check that everything is ok by issue the command:
+* Fuse should give you on id when the bundle is deployed
+* You can check that everything is ok by issue the command:

         osgi:list
    your bundle should be present at the end of the list